Air India Canada-bound flight experience mid air scare after flap malfunction

 IST2 Min(s) Read

-The aercraft, which made a safe landing at 14:25, had 210 passengers on board, according to the reports.
-The flight had departed at 13:28.
+The aircraft, which made a safe landing at 14:25, had 210 passengers on board, according to the reports.
+The flight had departed at 1:28 PM.

+“Based on the request of the airline, a full emergency was declared at 2:03pm, with the air traffic control (ATC0) allowing the flight to return and land at the airport.
+It landed safely at 2:25 pm,” an airport official said.

+Emergency services, such as firefighting and medical workers, were on the site as soon as the plane touched down at the airport.
+There are no reports of injuries to any passengers or crew members.
+“The passengers were deboarded safely from the flight upon landing,” the official added.

 Check out our in-depth Market Coverage, Business News & get real-time Stock Market Updates on CNBC-TV18.
 Also, Watch our channels CNBC-TV18, CNBC Awaaz and CNBC Bajar Live on-the-go!